 Translation into Italian of Stalking (Reaktion Books, 2006)

-Nicol BJ, Pulham P, McNulty E (2011) Introduction: Crime Culture and Modernity, In: Nicol BJ, Pulham P, McNulty E (eds.), Crime Culture: Figuring Criminality in Fiction and Film Introduction pp. 1-9 Continuum Books
+Nicol Bran, Pulham P, McNulty E (2011) Introduction: Crime Culture and Modernity, In: Nicol BJ, Pulham P, McNulty E (eds.), Crime Culture: Figuring Criminality in Fiction and Film (Introd) Introduction pp. 1-9